 - The same wallet can exist on multiple devices.

-Separate the bitcoin you plan to spend/shop with from the bitcoin you plan to store long-term.
+Separate the bitcoin you plan to spend frequently with from the bitcoin you plan to store long term for security.

 In other words:

 Store bitcoin you plan to secure for medium / long term offline or on a hardware wallet.